cdubthecoolcat/linux-undervolt/README.md

 I take no responsibility for any damage done to your system.
 This was only tested on an Intel i7-6700HQ (My system is a Dell XPS 15 9550)

+For a safer alternative, if you are dual booting Windows, use the [Intel® Extreme Tuning Utility](https://downloadcenter.intel.com/download/24075/Intel-Extreme-Tuning-Utility-Intel-XTU-) and reboot back into Linux.

 ## Dependencies
 * [msr-tools](https://01.org/msr-tools)